Laith-GLaDOS/ZiphJSON/to-do.md

 # To-do
+ - Fix JSONObjectFromString flaws
- - Add support for building a JSONObject from a JSON string
+ - Add more types to set function in JSONObject